HarmoGlace/teamy/README.md

  ```

 ## Example usage
-For a basic teams system using enmap as database :
+For a basic teams system using enmap as database:
 ```js
 const { TeamsManager } = require('teamy');
 const Enmap = require('enmap');